serena-ivaldi/iCub_crawling/README.md

 ### How to use it

 For now, the ports the crawlGenerator connects to are hard-coded in the source.
 Thus, it would only work with iCub_SIM out of the box but one could change the port names in `generatorThread.cpp` to use the Gazebo simulator or the actual robot.
+Also the application description file `crawling.xml` should be adapted.

 How to use it on iCub: